se-edu/se-book/uml/activityDiagrams/basicNotations/alternatePaths/text.md

 <div id="body">

-**A _branch node_ shows the start of alternate paths.** Each control flow exiting a branch node has a _guard condition_: a boolean condition that should be true for execution to take that path. **_Exactly one_ of the guard conditions should be true** an any.
+**A _branch node_ shows the start of alternate paths.** Each control flow exiting a branch node has a _guard condition_: a boolean condition that should be true for execution to take that path. **_Exactly one_ of the guard conditions should be true** at any given branch node.

 **A _merge node_ shows the end of alternate paths.**